 The underdog mentality is a powerful tool when combined with skill and a spirit determined to lead against tough odds.
 The greatest moments in sports are filled with underdog stories.
 Coach Jim Valvano and his 1983 N.C.
-State Wolfpack were one of those great stories.
-Giving insight into the mind-set that creates such leadership, he once gave this amazing statement: “If you laugh, you think, and you cry, that’s a full day.
+State Wolfpack lived one of those great stories.
+Giving insight into the mindset that creates such leadership, he once made this amazing statement: “If you laugh, you think, and you cry, that’s a full day.
 You do that seven days a week, you’re going to have something special.”

-“While one person hesitates because he feels inferior, the other is busy making mistakes and becoming superior.” – Henry C. Link.
+According to Henry C. Link, “While one person hesitates because he feels inferior, the other is busy making mistakes and becoming superior.”
 To live is to make mistakes, but to prosper is to have learned from them.
-Each step in that process leads us towards the type of man we wish we could be.
+Each step in that process leads us toward becoming the type of men we wish we could be.
 Great leaders understand first and foremost what not to do because of their past experiences.

-I’ve been a drummer since I was 10-years-old.
+I’ve been a drummer since I was 10 years old.
 I’m pretty good.
-But I learned by the time I was a cocky young buck in high school, no matter how good you think you are, somebody is always going to be better—unless you’re Michael Jordan playing basketball.
+But, as I learned by the time I was a cocky young buck in high school, no matter how good you think you are, somebody is always going to be better—unless you’re Michael Jordan playing basketball.
 I haven’t seen that topped yet.
 But it will happen.
-Skill is important, but effort is what separates the masses, more importantly, passionate effort.
+Skill is important, but passionate effort is what separates the masses.

-We have at our fingertips the power to harness more knowledge than all the computing power it took to land human beings on the moon.
-It can’t be emphasized more when I say: Use it.
-Learn in great detail the things that interest you, the things that frighten you, and the things you wish to be.
+Knowledge is power.
+And we have at our fingertips the power to harness more knowledge than all the computing power it took to land human beings on the moon.
+I can’t emphasize it more when I say: Use it.
+Learn in great detail about the things that interest you, the things that frighten you, and the things you wish to be.
 Be obsessive in your learning.
-It will keep paying dividends the remainder of your life.
+It’ll pay dividends for the rest of your life.

 No man is an island.
 Heartache and troubles are going to find all of us.
 Deep faith puts it all in greater perspective.
-Trust in His game plan and stay true to it.
-Just as Coach John Wooden gained the trust of his players and guided them to ten national championships, God is molding us each and every day to become his champions.
-I know for many men this is a sore subject.
+I believe we should trust in God’s game plan and stay true to it.
+Just as Coach John Wooden gained the trust of his players and guided them to 10 national championships, God is molding us each and every day to become his champions.
+I know for many men, this is a sore subject.
 I realize faith is different for us all.
 But most of us can agree on one thing: We can’t do it alone.
 We need help.
 Where other men will eventually always let you down, God never will.

 Huddle Up Question